Rob Has a Podcast

-Rob Has a Podcast (RHAP) is an entertainment podcast hosted by former Survivor contestant Rob Cesternino.
-The podcast primarily provides commentary of reality television game shows.
+Rob Has a Podcast (RHAP) is a network of entertainment podcasts hosted by former Survivor contestant Rob Cesternino.
+The podcasts primarily provide commentary on reality television game shows.

 Overview

 Cesternino started RHAP in 2010, in order to cover Survivor: Heroes vs. Villains and the final season of Lost.
 He continually expanded the podcast over the next several years, adding coverage of Big Brother, The Amazing Race, and The Celebrity Apprentice.

 Survivor

-During Survivor seasons, Cesternino records multiple podcasts about the show each week, including a live show immediately following the episode's airing with Stephen Fishbach, Survivor Know-It-Alls.
+During Survivor seasons, Cesternino records multiple podcasts about the show each week, including a live show with Stephen Fishbach called Survivor Know-It-Alls.
+Know-It-Alls used to air live after Survivor episodes but as of 2024, it is recorded live a day after the episode (Thursdays).
 RHAP also produces shows discussing Survivor that feature hosts other than Cesternino.
+The Evolution of Strategy is an audiobook released by Cesternino and Josh Wigler analyzing the first 30 seasons of Survivor.

 Big Brother

 During the Big Brother season, Cesternino and the Live Feed Correspondents record several podcasts about the show each week.
+Taran Armstrong does live feed updates every morning.

 Notable guests

 Cesternino has interviewed and worked with numerous Survivor and Big Brother contestants, as well as Vincent Pastore and Nicole Maines.